Deformations of singular Fano and Calabi-Yau varieties: Introduction

-Before we start our discussion of the the strategy of the proofs of the results above and their generalizations to higher dimensions, let us note that canonical singularities are the natural class of singularities relevant to degenerations of Calabi-Yau and Fano manifolds.
+Before we start our discussion of the strategy of the proofs of the results above and their generalizations to higher dimensions, let us note that canonical singularities are the natural class of singularities relevant to degenerations of Calabi-Yau and Fano manifolds.
 Namely, as a consequence of the minimal model program, a one parameter degeneration of Calabi-Yau manifolds can be assumed to be minimal dlt \cite{fujino-ss}.
 For such a normalized degeneration, the top holomorphic form is preserved $\iff$ the central fiber has canonical singularities \cite{KLSV}, \cite{KLS}.
 From a differential geometric perspective, Calabi-Yau varieties with canonical singularities occur as the limits of smooth Calabi-Yau manifolds which are at finite distance with respect to the Weil-Petersson metric \cite{Tosatti}, \cite{Wang}, \cite{yzhang}.
 Similarly, it is known that $K$-semistable limits of Fano manifolds have at worst klt singularities \cite{Odaka}, \cite{DonaldsonSun}, and thus are canonical, under the Gorenstein assumption used throughout this paper.
-We will always further assume isolated hypersurface singularities.
-This is primarily done in order to get a good hold on the local deformation theory.
-Finally, note that under the hypersurface (or more generally Gorenstein) assumption, a singularity is canonical if and only if it is rational, and we will use the two notions interchangeably.
+Note that under the Gorenstein assumption, a singularity is canonical if and only if it is rational, and we will use the two notions interchangeably.
+Finally, in order to get a good hold on the local deformation theory, we will usually assume that the singularities are isolated hypersurface singularities (although some of our results hold more generally in the local complete intersection case).